Vitamin C+: The Art of Collage in Phaidon’s New Book

 Love also inspired him, especially with women from the North.
 They followed one another, and passionate love made him go through contrary and sometimes thwarted emotions.
 But always, it inspired him to create.
 He dedicated logograms to love.

 Love and illness marked him forever.
-By the way, these are also the central themes of his only published novel, The stone and the pillow.
+By the way, these are also the central themes of his only published novel, The Stone and the Pillow.

-Boudart, Laurence, Florence Huybrechts and Michel Draguet, Christian Dotremont, peintre de l’écriture, MRBAB / Silvana Editoriale.
+Laurence Boudart, Florence Huybrechts and Michel Draguet, Christian Dotremont, peintre de l’écriture, MRBAB / Silvana Editoriale.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!